Rotation-Parameterized Graph Fractional Fourier Transform: Definition, Properties, and Optimal Filtering: Numerical Experiments

-TABLE~\ref{tab:denoising_results_set12} summarizes the quantitative denoising performance (including MSE, PSNR, and SSIM) of all methods on the 128×128 cropped regions of the Set12 dataset.
-Both I-AGFRFT and II-AGFRFT variants consistently outperform GFRFT and AGFT (equipped with pitch, roll, or yaw rotation matrices) across all images and noise intensities, which benefits from the joint optimization of fractional order and rotation angle as well as the theoretical consistency guaranteed by initializing all parameters to correspond to GFT.
-For instance, on the Peppers image with $\sigma=20$ (moderate noise), II-AGFRFT with yaw rotation achieves the highest PSNR of 53.326 dB, the lowest MSE of 4.649e-06, and an SSIM of 0.9980, significantly exceeding GFRFT (46.449 dB, 2.265e-05, 0.9915) and the best-performing AGFT variant (AGFT with yaw rotation: 39.617 dB, 1.092e-04, 0.9633).
-Even at a higher noise level($\sigma=40$), II-AGFRFT with roll rotation maintains superior performance on Peppers, achieving a PSNR of 47.611 dB compared to 42.217 dB of GFRFT, demonstrating its ability to suppress strong noise without over-smoothing while preserving structural details.
-The qualitative denoising results presented in Fig.~\ref{fig:image_denoising_results} further validate these findings, where GFRFT fails to fully eliminate higher noise level($\sigma=40$) in texture-rich regions (e.g., Peppers’ surfaces) and AGFT introduces noticeable blurring due to its defective degeneracy.
-In contrast, both I-AGFRFT and II-AGFRFT retain fine image details such as Starfish spines and Monarch wing patterns while effectively removing noise, underscoring AGFRFT’s practical effectiveness derived from a rigorous theoretical framework.
+Table~\ref{tab:denoising_results_set12} summarizes the quantitative denoising performance (including MSE, PSNR, and SSIM) of all methods on the 128×128 cropped regions of the Set12 dataset.
+Both I-RP-GFRFT and II-RP-GFRFT variants consistently outperform GFRFT and AGFT (equipped with pitch, roll, or yaw rotation matrices) across all images and noise intensities, which benefits from the joint optimization of fractional order and rotation angle as well as the theoretical consistency guaranteed by initializing all parameters to correspond to GFT.
+For instance, on the Peppers image with $\sigma=20$ (moderate noise), II-RP-GFRFT with yaw rotation achieves the highest PSNR of 53.326 dB, the lowest MSE of 4.649e-06, and an SSIM of 0.9980, significantly exceeding GFRFT (46.449 dB, 2.265e-05, 0.9915) and the best-performing AGFT variant (AGFT with yaw rotation: 39.617 dB, 1.092e-04, 0.9633).
+Even at a higher noise level ($\sigma=40$), II-RP-GFRFT with roll rotation maintains superior performance on Peppers, achieving a PSNR of 47.611 dB compared to 42.217 dB of GFRFT, demonstrating its ability to suppress strong noise without over-smoothing while preserving structural details.
+The qualitative denoising results presented in Figure~\ref{fig:image_denoising_results} further validate these findings, where GFRFT fails to fully eliminate higher noise level ($\sigma=40$) in texture-rich regions (e.g., Peppers’ surfaces) and AGFT introduces noticeable blurring due to its defective degeneracy.
+In contrast, both I-RP-GFRFT and II-RP-GFRFT retain fine image details such as Starfish spines and Monarch wing patterns while effectively removing noise, underscoring RP-GFRFT’s practical effectiveness derived from a rigorous theoretical framework.

+To further assess practical competitiveness, we compare the best RP-GFRFT results with representative classical image denoising methods, as reported in Table~\ref{tab:image_given_noisy_classical_comparison}.
+The selected methods include Gaussian filtering, median filtering~\cite{huang1979median}, bilateral filtering~\cite{tomasi1998bilateral}, non-local means (NLM)~\cite{buades2005nlm}, wavelet shrinkage~\cite{donoho1995}, total variation denoising~\cite{rudin1992}, DCT soft-thresholding~\cite{ahmed1974dct,donoho1995}, and anisotropic diffusion~\cite{perona1990anisotropic}, covering widely used spatial-, transform-, variational-, and diffusion-based denoising strategies.
+All classical image baselines are applied to the same noisy cropped images and evaluated using the same PSNR, MSE, and SSIM criteria; their filter sizes, thresholds, regularization weights, and iteration-related parameters are selected from fixed candidate settings based on the denoised MSE.
+A visual comparison with these representative baselines is shown in Figure~\ref{fig:image_baseline_visual_comparison}.